-1. Water Year is defined as Oct.
+- 1. Water Year is defined as Oct.
 1 of previous year through Sept.
-30 of the current year.

-2. Percent of Normal, calculated using the period of record annual mean for gauge #151.1.

-\ Voluntary gauge data collection occurs in July of each year, and rainfall is assumed to be zero for the remainder of the WY (July, August, and September).
+30 of the current year. - 2.
+Percent of Normal, calculated using the period of record annual mean for gauge #151.1. - Voluntary gauge data collection occurs in July of each year, and rainfall is assumed to be zero for the remainder of the WY (July, August, and September) or CY (July through December).